 But nestled in the midst of the podcast was this ingenious tidbit of dog training advice.
+Here’s a quick video of me putting it in action — but read on below to get all the details!

 Your Morning Routine Ruins Your Dog’s Day